- Practice overview

 Civil fraud & asset tracing

-- GRMA-Pardus Wealth Ltd v Paterson: Tom obtained a freezing injunction against an individual alleged to have used various offshore entities to defraud Tom’s client of EUR 1.5m.
+– GRMA-Pardus Wealth Ltd v Paterson: Obtained a freezing injunction against an individual alleged to have used offshore entities to defraud Tom’s client of EUR 1.5m.

-- Acted (with Nigel Jones KC and Emily Betts) for an American company in a claim against a Saudi agent in relation to substantial commercial tender in Saudi Arabia.
-Tom assisted with anti-suit and freezing injunctions in the Commercial Court seeking to prevent the bringing of conflicting proceedings in the Saudi courts.
+– Acted for an American company in a claim against a Saudi agent, including anti-suit and freezing injunctions in the Commercial Court.

-- Tom acted for the claimant in a substantial, multi-party fraud.
-Tom successfully obtained a freezing injunction in the Chancery Division (Birmingham District Registry).
+– Acted for the claimant in a substantial, multi-party fraud, successfully obtaining a freezing injunction in the Chancery Division.

 - Commercial litigation